openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

       x.bar() // a call of interface method (not dynamic) }

-The wrapper must raise an error if an underlying object cannot be converted to the target type specified by the cast operator.
+The wrapper must raise an error if an underlying object cannot be cast to the target type specified by the cast expression.

 .. index::
    wrapper
    underlying object
    cast expression
    interface type
-   cast expression
    instance
    type
    conversion